Can My Employer Rescind My Severance Offer If I Try to Negotiate?

 Now, here’s the nuance: many employers offer more than the legal minimum, often called an enhanced severance package.
 This is typically in exchange for you signing a Full and Final Release, giving up the right to sue or make future claims.

-And technically, yesan employer can revoke an enhanced offer before it’s signed, for any reason (or no reason at all).
+And technically, yes—an employer can revoke an enhanced offer before it’s signed, for any reason (or no reason at all).
+In fact, your former employer can send you an email right now advising you that they've decided to rescind their additional offer.

-If an employer was willing to give you that package at termination, they’re usually still willing even after you’ve asked a few reasonable questions or made a counteroffer.
+If an employer was willing to give you that package at termination, chances are they will still willing to provide this even after you’ve asked a few reasonable questions or made a counteroffer.

 4. What If They Do Threaten to Revoke It?